-At Aurora, we believe that responsibility for owning, maintaining and developing critical electricity networks is best left to a dedicated partner specialized in utilizing experiences and insights from different industries in order to cost-efficiently reach maximum network reliability needed for specific industrial site.
+At Aurora, we believe that responsibility for owning, maintaining and developing critical electricity networks is best left to a dedicated partner specialized in utilizing experiences and insights from different industries in order to cost-efficiently reach maximum network reliability needed for specific industrial sites.
 From the perspective of business owners, the question is whether it makes sense for a company to own and tie up capital in a non-core and non-productive asset when top-class niche expertise is available from a specialized partner that is also able to operate the asset more efficiently.

 Partnering with Aurora enables the client to free substantial capital tied up in the network for more productive use in its core business.
-In addition, the investment debt related to many of self-owned networks is growing and can cause risks to production processes in the future.
+In addition, the investment debt related to many self-owned networks is growing and can cause risks to production processes in the future.
 Aurora’s model is long term and preventive by nature, and its asset management efficiency is several times higher than the industry average.

 Aurora’s scope and responsibilities within the network is always defined based on customer needs.

-Our staff has the leading expertise to take the responsibility for operating, maintaining and developing the network and investments into it over the long term.
+Our staff has leading expertise to take the responsibility for operating, maintaining and developing the network and investments into it over the long term.
 Leveraging Aurora’s best practices from different industries enhances sustainability and the competitiveness of our customers.